 Louisiana has a personal income tax rate of 2% to 6%.
 The 6% kicks in once you’ve made $50,000 or more.
 On the bright side, fees in the state are limited, so you’ll pay $100 for the formation of the LLC and $30 in annual fees.

 Vermont’s LLC filing fees are very reasonable.
 It’s $125 for the Articles of Organization and then $25 annually thereafter.
 However, income taxes are particularly high in this state: Rates range from 3.5% to as high as 9.4%.
 Most taxpayers will find themselves being taxed between 7% and 8.9%.

-Starting a small business can be a daunting process; choosing a business structure is almost always the first step.
-Limited liability companies are often considered a great option because of the liability protection they provide the owners, along with the pass-through tax structure.
-While there are states that are definitely more pro-business than others, you shouldn’t let that impact your decision as to where to form an LLC unless you are planning on conducting business in more than one state.
+Some are states that are more pro-business than others and may have lower LLC registration fees.
+Fees alone should not impact your decision on where to register your LLC unless you are planning to conduct business in more than one state.
 As always, make sure to do plenty of research and seek out qualified professionals who can advise you on your individual situation before embarking on the formation of your own LLC.

 For more help determining financial options for your business registration get started with Biz2Credit’s biz analyzer or begin your application for small business funding.